Circus: Acts

 Common acts include a variety of acrobatics, gymnastics (including tumbling and trampoline), aerial acts (such as trapeze, aerial silk, corde lisse, Aerial Hoop and aerial straps) contortion, stilt-walking, and a variety of other routines.
 Juggling is one of the most common acts in a circus; the combination of juggling and gymnastics that includes acts like plate spinning and the rolling globe come under the category equilibristics, along with more classical balance disciplines such as tightwire, slackline and unicycle.
 Acts like these are some of the most common and the most traditional.
+Clowns are also a big part of the circus community.

 Clowns are common to most circuses and are typically skilled in many circus acts; "clowns getting into the act" is a very familiar theme in any circus.
-Famous circus clowns have included Austin Miles, the Fratellini Family, Rusty Russell, Emmett Kelly, Grock, and Bill Irwin.
-The title clown refers to the role functions and performance skills, not simply to the image of red nose and exaggerated facepaint that was popularised through 20th Century mass media.
+Famous circus clowns have included Austin Miles, the Fratellini Family, Rusty Russell, Emmett Kelly, Grock, Bill Irwin, Tweedy, and Erwyd.
+The title of clown refers to the role functions and performance skills, not simply to the image of red nose and exaggerated face paint that was popularised through 20th Century mass media.
 While many clowns still perform in this styling, there are also many clowns who adopt a more natural look.

 Daredevil stunt acts, freak shows, and sideshow acts are also parts of some circus acts.
 These activities may include human cannonball, chapeaugraphy, fire eating, breathing, and dancing, knife throwing, magic shows, sword swallowing, or strongman.
 Famous sideshow performers include Zip the Pinhead, The Doll Family, and Australian stunt performer Chayne Hultgren (The Space Cowboy), noted for extreme acts such as blindfolded arrow catching and Tesla coil performances.
 A popular sideshow attraction from the early 19th century was the flea circus, where fleas were attached to props and viewed through a Fresnel lens.